revas12/infix-to-postfix/README.md

 # infix-to-postfix
-converting infix exp to postfix
+converting infix exp to postfix with tree data structure